dibson2013/flatiron-talk-notes-web-1116/oo_ian_11.30.md

 #### Everything in Ruby is an Object

-which means that every variable or peice of data is actually an object an object.
+Which means that every variable or peice of data is actually an object an object.
+When we call a method in Ruby, what we are doing is really sending a message to an object.

 For Example